 Sheds are perfect for storing equipment and tools, but they can also make a great work space or even something as lavish as a guesthouse with some minor upgrades.

 Design considerations: Garden sheds are incredibly versatile in both their functionality and design.
-Those designed solely for garden tools can be small enough to tuck under your home's eaves.
+Those intended solely for garden tools can be small enough to tuck under your home's eaves.
 Those used for guesthouses may even have a porch, skylights and electrical wiring.
 When deciding on the right shed for your home, consider your available space, the intended purpose of the structure and your level of DIY experience.

 For those who want a large shed but have limited building experience, a flat pack shed is a great option, and there are varieties to suit every budget and purpose available at most home improvement stores.